Sometimes laughter is the best medicine, especially when chronic illness turns the simple act of going to bed, into a circus act.

 God does care about my life, both the chaos and the calm.
 I can still pray with childlike faith believing I’ll be heard.
 I don’t have to worry.
-I can unburden my woes to God through prayer and feel peace flooding my soul.
+I can unburden my worries to God and feel peace flooding my soul.

 Life is a gift.
 One to be cherished, warts and all.

 Sleep well (I know I will eventually!)